m-amc/learn-react-movie-catalogue/README.md

 - Still in cl-react-movie-catalog directory, create a .env file (note the file is .env - this is an environment file)
 - Edit the .env file in your ide of choice and add ```REACT_APP_MOVIE_API_KEY=<your api key here>``` and save.
 - ```npm start```

+## To Do
+- Better styling
+- Responsive design
+- Web Accessibility